Glovo/covariate-adjustment-blogpost/README.md

 run the notebook on `notebooks/covariate_adjustment.ipynb`.
 The other notebook `notebooks/good_bad_covariates.ipynb` compare the use of bad and good covariates with those methods and generate the DAGs of the blogpost.

+### Contact

+You can email:
+* victor.bouzas@glovoapp.com
+* david.masip@glovoapp.com
+In case you have any doubts or suggestions to improve.